Nerdbergev/seilfahrt/README.md

-Copy the seilfahrt.service into the /etc/systemd/system folder Then reload the services with sudo systemctl daemon-reload Then enable seilfahrt with sudo systemctl enable seilfahrt.service
+Copy the seilfahrt.service into the /etc/systemd/system folder Then reload the services with sudo systemctl daemon-reload Then enable seilfahrt with sudo systemctl enable seilfahrt.service Then start seilfahrt with sudo systemctl start seilfahrt.service